mkonda/mkonda.github.io/_posts/2018-12-21-owasp-board-thanks.md

 That included the opportunity to work with a number of folks that deserve a lot more recognition than they typically get for their contributions to OWASP because they are paid staff and not volunteers or leaders.
 People don't always realize how much work and community knowledge goes into running the OWASP Foundation.
 They toil day in and day out to make the Foundation stronger while some folks in the community have very unrealistic expectations about what is possible from a small Foundation.
 I can clearly say that the OWASP Staff have consistently put in levels of effort that reflect a deep investment in our community and we might do well to step back and note that.

-Specifically, I want to mention:
+I also want to specifically mention:
 * Kate Hartmann was the Operations Director.
 She designed and managed a lot of the systems that supported the community.
 Not the most outgoing person in the world, and allergic to attention, Kate basically kept the train on the tracks for several years until it got to be too much.
 * [Kelly Santalucia](https://www.owasp.org/index.php/User:Kelly_Santalucia_) helps with membership and corporate sponsorships.
 She's a big part of how things actually work.
 She is well liked by our sponsors and members, for good reason.
 She's probably part of the reason I ran for the board in the first place.
 * [Alison Shrader](https://www.owasp.org/index.php/User:Alison_McNamee) helped with all sorts of accounting and finance tasks.
 We miss her intimate knowledge of chapter and project budgets.
 * [Matt Tesauro](https://www.owasp.org/index.php/User:mtesauro) has helped with projects, with community and with deeper operational organization.
 Matt sees OWASP from both the Staff and Community perspective and offers a rare perspective.

 I also very much appreciate Dawn Aitken, Harold Blankenship, Lisa Jones, Laura Grau, Tiffany Long and our Virtual support team that often held things together.
+As a community, we have relied on all of these folks very heavily whether we realize it or not.

-No-one could have ever foreseen Paul Ritchie's [untimely demise](https://www.owasp.org/index.php/Tribute_to_Paul_Ritchie), which was tragic for OWASP and both in that moment and for years to come (maybe even ever since) presented us with indescribable challenges.
+No-one could have foreseen our Executive Director Paul Ritchie's [untimely demise](https://www.owasp.org/index.php/Tribute_to_Paul_Ritchie), which was tragic for OWASP (and undoubtedly even more so for his family).
+In that moment and maybe ever since, this presented both the Board and the Foundation itself with innumerable challenges.

 I hope that everyone that takes the time to read this blog post about being on the OWASP Board will take a moment to appreciate all of these folks and maybe do something to make their lives easier!